Necessary Maintenance #11871

 It would certainly seem to be a shame to drop the information provided by secondary vertices at the point of translating the event outcome from the Pandora EDM to the LArSoft EDM.
 My understanding is that the full list of Pandora vertices (neutrino, plus all daughters in the full hierarchy) is used by the MicroBooNE CC inclusive group in their identification of neutrino induced events in the MicroBooNE data.

 Any/all comments most welcome!

-#2 Updated by Robert Sulej over 3 years ago
+#2 Updated by Robert Sulej almost 5 years ago

 Sorry for delay, I needed to make my larsoft installation working again to make some pictures to explain better my point.
 So the attached event is pi- (~horizontal track incoming from the left), it interacts and produces some secondary tracks.

 I do not want to discuss efficiencies and how many times the correct topology was found, just what convention to expect in downstream algorithms.